How is Zeffy free?

 What is nonprofit accounting?

 Nonprofit accounting is the practice of budgeting, allocating, recording, reporting, and making decisions about funds flowing in and out of your organization.
-While every nonprofit likely has some sort of financial tracking in place, accounting offers more structure for keeping things in check.
+While every nonprofit likely has some sort of financial tracking in place, fund accounting offers more structure for keeping things in check.

 Clean and organized account procedures ensure every donation is accounted for and goes to the best place to make a significant impact.
 They also provide accountability to the donors, board members, and community members who make your mission possible.

-The rules and specificity around nonprofit accounting pay off during tax season when charitable organizations are eligible for generous tax benefits.
+The rules and specificity around nonprofit organization accounting pay off during tax season when charitable organizations are eligible for generous tax benefits.
 Managing finances is a year-round effort that simplifies that busy filing season when the time comes to submit reports.

 Feeling slightly overwhelmed is normal, but we've got your back.
 Below, you'll learn more about what's required to stay compliant and the support and outsourcing options that may help.